 Download Here The PPWC – Employer Trusteed Health & Welfare Plan (the Plan) was established in 1977 to provide benefits for eligible union members and their families.
 The Plan was […]

 Check out the latest edition of the PPWC Leaflet!
 Download Issue (PDF) In this issue: Howe Sound Bursary Winner President’s Report 1st Vice-President’s Report 2nd Vice-President’s Report CCU Letter to […]

-Brothers and Sisters; The Trustees of the PPWC-Employer Trusted Health & Welfare Plan met on June 8, 2017 and would like to update you on a number of items relating […]
+The Trustees of the PPWC – Employer Trusted Health and Welfare Plan met on October 22 and would like to update you on a number of items relating to your […]

 Joining a labour union is one of the best and influential decisions a worker can make in his or her life.
 Unions like the PPWC have a long history of protecting the rights of workers, fighting for social justice and equality, and bettering the working lives of millions of Canadians.

 Old Challenges, New Opportunities: The Story of the PPWC

 A new documentary has been produced by the PPWC, which focuses on its proud history and its struggle for workers’ rights, environmental sustainability and social justice.
 Be sure to watch it in HD by clicking on the tiny circle in the bottom right corner when the video starts and then switch to 1080p HD.

 For half a century, the PPWC has maintained its core principles through times good and bad.
 Predicting the slowdown in the pulp and paper industry in Canada, the union has fought hard to expand its membership to education, hospitality and health care workers.